montagejs/collections/README.md

 -   **FastMap(map, equals, hash, getDefault)**

-    A collection of key and value items with unique keys, backed by a set.
+    A collection of key and value entries with unique keys, backed by a set.
 Keys may be objects.  `FastMap` is backed by `FastSet` and the `GenericMap` mixin.